hassan1303/Vegetable_Image_Classification/README.md

 - Carrot
 - Cabbage

-Images were preprocessed and augmented to improve model generalization. *(You can include dataset source or upload it in the repo if public.)*
+Images were preprocessed and augmented to improve model generalisation.

 ## ⚙️ How to Run